 - 4) Are you currently attempting to integrate your faith into the workplace?
 If not, what is preventing you from doing so? - 5) If "margin" is an issue for you to make your work spiritually significant, have you thought about ways to create margin within your current framework at work?
-Are you utilizing breakfast, lunch, and dinners effectively to create and build relationships?
+Are you utilizing breakfast, lunch and dinners effectively to create and build relationships?
 Are there hobbies you have where you could engage with a spiritual seeker? - 6) Are you trying to act as a "lone-ranger" Christian, or do you have Christians you are accountable to and encourage you as you attempt to make your work spiritually significant?

-- 7) If you want your legacy in the workplace to be to make an impact for the sake of Christ, spend time in prayer asking Christ how He wants you to practically do it. - 8) Based on your answer to question 7, take one step this week toward making your work spiritually significant.
+- 7) Pray and seek out ways to make your legacy in the workplace be one where you are making an impact for the sake of Christ. - 8) Take one step this week toward making your work spiritually significant.